noheltcj/RxCommon/README.md

 * [BehaviorSubject](http://reactivex.io/documentation/subject.html) - Similar to the BehaviorRelay, but acknowledges
 notifications
 * [PublishSubject](http://reactivex.io/documentation/subject.html)
-* More coming, _I would gladly accept new collaborators / contributions_.
+* More coming, _new collaborators / contributions are greatly appreciated_.

 ### Operators
 More operators are coming quickly, but not all have been implemented.